senioritafit/senioritafit.github.io/workout_programs.md

   <div class="six columns">
     <h2>Standard 12-Week Program</h2>

     Work out at your own pace, at your own time with a standard workout program.
-Choose from different programs dependin onn your goals.
+Choose from different programs depending on your goals.
 Includes strength, cardio, and ab workouts as well as personal nutritional guidance.

     <ul>
       <li>Strength, Cardio, Abs</li>